Pittsburgh Penguins Foundation

 The Pittsburgh Penguin's Foundation is a non-profit organization formed on July 20, 2010 in Pittsburgh, Pennsylvania.
 Sponsored by the National Hockey League (NHL)'s Pittsburgh Penguins, the foundation provides programs focused on preventive wellness, developmental support, and charitable activities.
 It also emphasizes teaching life skills and fostering engagement among youth and families through various activities.

 Programs

 HeadsUP Pittsburgh

 HeadsUP Pittsburgh was initiated in 2011 by the Foundation in collaboration with UPMC Sports Medicine to inform young athletes about concussions.
 This program aims to raise awareness among parents and children about concussion symptoms, causes, and recovery.

-Initially, the program provided complimentary baseline concussion testing for young hockey players in the Pennsylvania Interscholastic Hockey League (PIHL), the Pittsburgh Amateur Hockey League (PAHL), and other local youth ice hockey groups affiliated with USA Hockey.
-In 2011, the program administered tests to 2,300 youth hockey players.
-In its subsequent year, the initiative broadened its scope, offering free baseline testing to athletes across 12 additional sports.
+Initially, the program provided free baseline concussion testing for young hockey players in the Pennsylvania Interscholastic Hockey League (PIHL), the Pittsburgh Amateur Hockey League (PAHL), and other local youth ice hockey groups affiliated with USA Hockey.

-As of May 2022, over 26,000 young athletes have undergone baseline concussion assessments and attended informational sessions for their guardians.

-Similar to the evaluation administered to NHL players, these tests gauge various aspects of the athlete's cognitive function, encompassing processing speed, memory, and visual-motor skills.
-In the event of a concussion, the baseline results provide an important reference point for comparing the athlete's pre-injury cognitive state to their current condition.
-It's important to note that concussions do not cause structural changes that can be detected by CT or MRI scans.
-Therefore, these assessments play a key role in making an accurate diagnosis, since the symptoms of a concussion such as nausea, dizziness, difficulty concentrating, and blurred vision can vary significantly between individuals.
+Similar to the evaluations administered to NHL players, these tests assess the athlete's cognitive function, including processing speed, memory, and visual-motor skills.
+In the event of a concussion, the baseline results provide a reference point for comparing the athlete's pre-injury cognitive state to their current condition.
 The testing is done by the UPMC Sports Concussion group on the computer program Impact.

-The Center for Disease Control and Prevention (CDC) and Community College of Allegheny County (CCAC) also play key roles in this program.